 There is also an interesting trend when we look at investment knowledge groups and propensity to spend post lockdown.

-Here we can see that the expert/advanced investor is almost twice as likely to spend post-lockdown (46% globally, 50% in Australia) as the beginner/rudimentary investor (25% globally, 22% in Australia).
+Here we can see that the expert/advanced investor is almost twice as likely to spend post-lockdown (46%) as the beginner/rudimentary investor (25%).

-We can also observe similar behaviour beginning to unfold among younger age groups where 18-37 year olds are more likely to spend post-lockdown (43% globally and in Australia) than over 38s (30% globally 32% in Australia).
-This is also naturally reflected, among retired versus non-retired groups globally, with 36% of non-retired people willing to spend more in general after lockdown ends than retired people (30%).
-This is even more evident in Australia with only 20% of retired people stating they will spend more versus 39% of non-retired.
+We can also observe similar behaviour beginning to unfold among younger age groups where 18-37 year olds are more likely to spend post-lockdown (43%) than over 38’s (30%).
+This is naturally reflected, though to a lesser extent, among retired versus non-retired groups, with 36% of non-retired people willing to spend more in general after lockdown ends than retired people (30%).

 People willing to spend more in general after lockdowns lift, by investment knowledge group*